-In Jewish Antiquities, Josephus cites six separate events from which he dates the first destruction using the formula “X years, six months, and ten days.”
-The first point in need of elucidation in regard to the counting of months and days is the nature of this count.
-Namely, is it aimed at a specific date on the calendar or is it the literal number of months and days that passed between a certain event and the destruction?
-The latter possibility is undoubtedly altogether untenable.
-Josephus invokes the “six months and ten days” notation in regard to various events that took place in different months and on different days, both of which are well documented.
+In Jewish Antiquities, Josephus cites six separate events by which he dates the first destruction using the formula “X years, six months, and ten days.”
+The first point in need of elucidation with regard to the counting of months and days is the nature of this count; is it aimed at a specific date in the calendar or is it the literal number of months and days that passed between a certain event and the destruction?
+The latter possibility is clearly untenable.
+Josephus invokes the “six months and ten days” with regard to various events that took place in different months and on different days, both of which are well documented.
 He counts 470 years, six months, and ten days from the construction of the Temple to its destruction.
 According to the Bible and Josephus, the construction of the Temple began in the month of Iyar (1 Kgs 6:1, Ant.
 8.61).
-As previously noted, Josephus also counts “six months and ten days” from the Exodus, which, according to both the Bible’s report and Josephus’, occurred on Nisan 15, the fifteenth day of the first month (Exod 12:17–18, Ant.
+As previously noted, Josephus also counts “six months and ten days” from the Exodus, which, according to both the Bible and Josephus occurred on Nisan 15, the fifteenth day of the first month (Exod 12:17–18, Ant.
 2.318).
-The Flood, in contrast, is dated on the seventeenth day of the second month in the Bible (Gen 6:11).
-In this case, Josephus explains, that the second month is Marheshvan, the month of Dius (Ant.
+The Flood, by contrast, is dated by the Bible to the seventeenth day of the second month (Gen 6:11).
+In this case, Josephus explains, the second month is Marheshvan, the month of Dius (Ant.
 1.80).
 Thus, it is impossible to state that X years and an additional six months and ten days passed from each event to the destruction of the Temple.
 The regular count of months and days should be positioned relative to a fixed calendar date, most likely Nisan 1, the day on which the counting of months begins, as Josephus notes (Ant.
 1.81).
 Now, if we count six months and ten days from Nisan 1, we arrive at Tishre 10—Yom Kippur, the Day of Atonement.

 Dating the destruction to Yom Kippur carries powerful theological-historiosophic weight.
-Before we continue to ponder it and its origins, we need to ask whether Josephus had no such thing in mind.
-A different possibility for the formation of the “six months and ten days” formula seems to arise from a comparison of Josephus’ remarks about the destruction of the Northern Kingdom:
+Before we continue to ponder this and its origins, we need to ask whether Josephus had any such thing in mind.
+A different possibility for the formation of the “six months and ten days” formula seems to arise from a comparison to Josephus’ remarks about the destruction of the Northern Kingdom:

 The ten tribes of the Israelites were transported from Judea 947 years from the time when their ancestors went out from Egypt and occupied the country under their general Joshua.
-From [the time] when, revolting against Rehoboam the grandson of David, they handed the kingship over to Jeroboam, as I have related earlier, it was 240 years, 7 months, and 7 days.
-(Ant.
-9.280 [Begg and Spilsbury, Josephus])
+From [the time] when, revolting against Rehoboam the grandson of David, they handed the kingship over to Jeroboam, as I have related earlier, it was 240 years, 7 months, and 7 days (Ant.
+9.280 [Begg and Spilsbury, Josephus]).